cjlortie/bad.ideas/README.md

 # bad.ideas
-An exploration of the relative fate of scientific ideas within current and evolving workflow.
+A brief exploration of the frequency and impact of bad ideas in science.